GISMentors/geopython-english/vectors/ogr.rst

 Complete example
 ----------------

 In this example we will demonstrate work with vector data from begining to the end: open data set, metadata, attribute change, saving of new attribute back to the file.
-With Fiona, this would be about 3x simplier.
+With :doc:`Fiona <fiona>`, this would be about 3x simplier.
 However, OGR accesses the data on much lower level compared to Fiona, therefore bigger datasets can be interfaced.

 .. code:: python

     >>> from osgeo import osr

-    >>> # Creating new file with new driver
+    >>> # Creating new file with GML driver
     >>> drv = ogr.GetDriverByName('GML')
     >>> ds = drv.CreateDataSource('data/out.gml')
     >>> srs = osr.SpatialReference()